A woman holds a tray of eggs.

 • Exportadora de Café California S.A. de C.V.

-• Fomento Social Citibanamex
+• Fomento Social Citibanamex, A.C.

-• Fundación Haciendas del Mundo Maya
+• Fundación Haciendas del Mundo Maya, A.C.

 • Fundación Legorreta Hernández